Skip to content

 const { remote, stream, label } = e;

-Peerix allows you to publish, unpublish and listen for events on specific peer connections, rather than on all of them in the room.
+Peerix allows you to share, unshare and listen for events on specific peer connections, rather than on all of them in the room.

-To publish a stream to a specific peer, you can get the remote peer instance and use the publish method with the stream:
+To share a stream with a specific peer, you can get the remote peer instance and use the share method with the stream:

 const remote = peer.connections.get('peer-id');